 - Sit with a child in a steamy bathroom for sometime

 - Use of humidifier to warm the air that may be helpful in reducing coughing spams.

-Infants are usually admitted to hospital for treatment in severe cases of whooping cough symptoms.
+Infants are usually admitted to the hospital for treatment in severe cases of whooping cough symptoms.
 Approximate 75%, this disease caused in infants under six months of age.
-Infants needs hospitalization and are kept in an isolation ward to prevent infection.
+Infants need hospitalization and are kept in an isolation ward to prevent infection.

 Hospital treatment may include the following :